 - Klaipėda, Lithuania: 61 F (16 C) high in September, 36 F (2 C) low in November, with an average of 15 days per month of rainfall

-Weather can go from perfect to perfectly dismal overnight.
-November starts to welcome winter weather, with temperatures creeping close or to freezing, and snow is possible later in the month across much of the region.
+Weather can go from perfect to dismal overnight.
+November starts to welcome winter weather, with temperatures creeping close to freezing, and snow is possible later in the month across much of the region.